thatMissingSock/syncForObsidianCNNotes/Week 1 Notes.md

 #### Software and External Links
 - He mentioned something called [packet tracer](https://www.netacad.com/cisco-packet-tracer)
 - It ties in with the [cisco qualifications](https://www.cisco.com/site/us/en/learn/training-certifications/certifications/index.html)
+- You can use [wireshark](https://www.wireshark.org/) to analyse packets

 #### Common Types of networks
 ##### The Internet